jvo203/fits_web_ql/README.md

 (when compiling from source enforce -fPIC by means of the configure flag --enable-pic)

 ##
-install x265 version 2.8 or higher
+install x265 version 4.1 or higher (the code does not work with 4.0 or lower due to API changes in the x265 library)

 macOS: "brew install x265"